modernweb-dev/rocket/site/pages/10--docs/20--basics/50--layouts.rocket.md

 # Layouts

-Layout are special in that sense that they output the full html page (including html, head, body, etc).
+Layouts are special in the sense that they output the full html page (including html, head, body, etc).

 The simplest layout you can make is